JesseMadison/jobflex/README.md

 "In branding: White often communicates simplicity or a clean, modern quality.
 Designers seeking a minimalist aesthetic will frequently use a lot of white."

 I ultimately wanted to keep my site colour scheme simplistic, yet professional, while keeping mellow undertone.

 ## Features
 - Allows users to easily browse through what jobs have been posted in their area.
 - Offers the ability for employers have the opportunity to offer work to individuals in their area
 -  Advertise yourself via your user profile.
 Be able to show off your pass work, show what certifications you have and most importantly show off your personality.

-### Development
-Want to contribute?
-Great!

-To fix a bug or enhance an existing module, follow these steps:

-- Fork the repo
-- Create a new branch (git checkout -b improve-feature)
-- Make the appropriate changes in the files
-- Add changes to reflect the changes made
-- Commit your changes (git commit -am 'Improve feature')
-- Push to the branch (git push origin improve-feature)
-- Create a Pull Request

-### Bug / Feature Request
-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/JesseMadison/jobflex/issues?q=is%3Aopen+is%3Aissue) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an [issue](https://github.com/JesseMadison/jobflex/issues) Please include sample queries and their corresponding results.

 # Built With
 - [Devise Gem](https://github.com/plataformatec/devise)  (User authentication)